JimmyBillen/Master_Thesis/README.md

 /project_root
 ├── settings.py                  # Main configuration file for system parameters
-├── /data_generation_exploration          # Scripts for generating and processing raw data ├── /model_building           # Scripts related to training and saving neural networks ├── /data_analysis            # Scripts for analyzing, visualizing, and interpreting data ├── /data                  # Output data (CSV files, saved models, figures) └── /extras                   # Additional scripts or experimental work
+├── /data_generation_exploration # Scripts for generating and exploring the data ├── /model_building              # Scripts related to training and saving neural networks ├── /data_analysis               # Scripts for analyzing, visualizing, and interpreting data ├── /data                        # Output data (CSV files, saved models) └── /extras                      # Additional scripts or experimental work

+To analyse the produced results use the files in /data_analysis

+For creation of new neural networks for new settings and new data use following workflow:
+-
+Tune the right parameters in settings.py
+Configure the time series in data_generation_exploration/FitzHugh_Nagumo* Create a dataframe where the data of the NN can be saved in model_building/create_dataframe.py Train the models with the desired configuration in model_building/create_NN_FHN.py Perform the required data analysis using data_analysis/
+- Validation Error: loss_function_plot.py / loss_function_thesis_plot.ipynb
+- Nullcline Error: Nullcline_MSE_plot_thesis.py (NN selection => Nullcline Error Calculation + Saving => Nullcline Error Analysis)
+- Neural Network Configuration Analysis: NN_model_analysis